strongloop/strongloop/README.md

 ## Adding Modules

-To simplify complex applications, separate your code into small discrete modules.
 A module is a JavaScript file with a single distinct purpose.
 It should accept some form of input, and generate meaningful output preferably with an asynchronous api.